nvanexan/nve2022/content/posts/entropy.md

 > The fact that entropy has been low in the past leads to an important fact that is ubiquitous and crucial for the difference between past and future: the past leaves traces of itself in the present.[^1]

-I read this passage in Rovelli's [The Order of Time](https://www.penguinrandomhouse.com/books/551483/the-order-of-time-by-carlo-rovelli/) and it's sort of stuck with me, like inception.
+This passage has stuck with me for some time.
 I'm not sure why.
 But there's a couple of interesting ideas to contemplate here for me I guess:

 1. Our present isn't just "informed" by our past.
 It contains it.
 2. The arrow of time is a gradual disordering of previously more particularized states.